afterpartyai/bittensor-conversation-genome-project/README.md

 To run with pm2 please see instructions [here](#Running-a-Validator-with-PM2)

 If you are running on runpod, please read instructions [here](#Using-Runpod)

+To setup and run a validator with Docker, see instructions [here](#Running-a-Miner-or-a-Validator-with-Docker).

 ```
 python3 -m neurons.validator --subtensor.network test --netuid 138 --wallet.name <wallet name> --wallet.hotkey <hotkey name> --logging.debug --axon.port <port>